pulidovpe/automation-in-python/README.md

-# python-for-devops
+# automation-in-python
-Python for DevOps
+Automation in Python